Updated April 14, 2023

 If you’ve tried to create a budget in the past, you may have struggled with prioritizing your expenses.
 Needs like food, shelter and utilities are likely at the top of your list, but is a new pair of jeans more important than putting money towards your emergency fund?
 Should medical bills or car payments come before credit card debt?
 Is it okay to squeeze in a latte if you’re still paying down your college debt?
+The 50/30/20 budgeting method can help you decide.

 Where Does the 50/30/20 Rule Come From?